This morning I read something that has shaken me to the core of my being.

 Perhaps the answer is that I have to learn to be content.
 Content with who I am as a human being, not with what size jeans I wear.

-I have to stop focusing on myself and how I feel at every damn minute of the day and start thinking about the people in my life who love me, the people who I have hurt deeply because of my body issues.
-The people who I’ve avoided because “Wah, I’m too fat to go to your wedding.”
+I have to stop focusing on the negative and the feelings I have in regards to my body and start thinking about the people in my life who love me, the people who I have hurt deeply because of my body issues.

 I have to start thinking about my children– especially my daughter because I don’t ever want her to say she’d rather DIE than be fat.